Listen to the podcast:

 In this #DataTalk, we had a chance to talk with Dr. Debbie Berebichez about the ways to spot and avoid common statistics errors.
-Watch the upcoming chat on Facebook Live and share your comments and questions.
+Make sure to follow our Deborah on Twitter, LinkedIn, and check out her website: Science with Debbie

 Mike Delgado: Hello and welcome to Experience Weekly Data Talk, a show featuring some of the smartest people working in data science.
 Today we’re excited to feature Dr. Debbie Berebichez, who is the chief data scientist at Metis, as well as a physicist and TV host for Discovery Channel’s Outrageous Acts of Science.
 Debbie has a PHD in physics from Stanford, and completed two post-doctoral fellowships at Columbia university and New York University.
 Her work in science has been featured all over, including the Wall Street Journal, Oprah, Dr. Oz, TED Talks, Wired, and dozens of other top, respected publications.